Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \subsubsection{Data Association}

 Another significant challenge is the ambiguity in associating radar data with image data, as they are heterogeneous.
-The typical way is to project radar data onto the image plane and then bind the data in the same position.
-However, direct projection through a calibration matrix results in poor association with the objects' centers.
+The typical way is to project radar data onto the image plane and then bind the data in the same position through a calibration matrix \cite{bai2021robust}.
+However, direct projection results in poor association with the objects' centers.
 As aforementioned, radar data is sparse, inaccurate and noisy, making poor association at either the object-level or data-level fusion.

 Thus, associating image data with radar data is an open question.
 Nabati and Qi~\cite{nabati2020radar} proposed a Radar Proposal Refinement (RPR) network to match proposals from radars and cameras.
 Later, they integrated the detection boxes and pillar expansion through frustum association in CenterFusion \cite{nabati2021centerfusion}, allowing for the mapping of radar detections to the centers of objects and mitigating the issue of overlapping.
 Dong~\etal~\cite{dong2021radar} used AssociationNet to learn the semantic representation information and associate radar point clouds and image bounding boxes by Euclidean distance.
 For associating the semantics to radar point clouds, Bansal~\etal~\cite{bansal2022radsegnet} proposed a representation named Semantic-Point-Grid (SPG), which encodes semantic information from camera images into radar point clouds to identify camera pixel correspondences for each radar point.